SPECIFIC DATES ARE YET TO BE DETERMINED.

 The seminar will be held in the English language.

-Participants can be accommodated overnight at the Congress and Study Centre “de Drienerburght”.
-Please indicate on the subscription form if this is required and reservations for single rooms with breakfast (approx. € 75,- p.p.p.n.) will be made.
+Participants can be accommodated overnight at the Congress and Study Centre “de Drienerburght”, (approx. € 75,- p.p.p.n., incl. breakfast).
 The rooms are fitted with shower, toilet, telephone, radio and television.
-The costs of the overnight accommodation can be settled directly with “de Drienerburght”
+The costs of the overnight accommodation can be settled directly with “de Drienerburght”.